beet-software/dorm/docs/docs/02-build-the-store/02-query-and-filter.md

 );
 ```

 `Filter.text` matches values that start with the supplied text according to the query implementation.
-The query field declaration determines which model fields contribute to the searchable value and how those values are normalized.
+The derived-field declaration determines which model fields contribute to the searchable value and how those values are normalized.

-To add text search to another model, declare a `@QueryField` in the annotated source and regenerate the model before querying that field.
+To add text search to another model, declare a `@DerivedField` in the annotated source and regenerate the model before querying that field.

 ## Filter dates and ranges